[Note: You can plant potatoes from St. Patrick’s Day through the end of July]!

-Last year I ordered seed stock (Red Pontiac, Kennebec, and Yukon Gold) with those eating and keeping qualities I wanted.
+Last year I ordered catalog seed stock (Red Pontiac, Kennebec, and Yukon Gold) with those eating and keeping qualities I wanted.

-Ultimately, I want to grow enough of my own potatoes to last the whole winter from a second late-summer planting, and then it will cost me nothing but my time to plant them.
+My goal is to grow enough of my own potatoes to last the whole winter from a second late-summer planting, and then it will cost me nothing but my time to plant them.
 I plan to hold over some of those long-keeping potatoes from the fall harvest and use them as my seed potatoes in the spring.

 What You Need To Plant One 4′ x 4′ Square: